Tyler Nash: Owner, Instructor

 Instructor Young is a proud husband and father of six.
 When he’s not shuttling kids to school, practices, and activities, he enjoys spending time outdoors with his family camping, hiking, kayaking, and playing what he jokingly calls “old-man tennis,” better known as pickleball.

-With nearly 30 years of experience working with students—and 20 years in the Liberty Public Schools district—Coach Young has dedicated his career to education.
+With nearly 30 years of experience working with students—and 20 years in public education—Coach Young has dedicated his career to education.
 He taught in the classroom for 16 years before moving into physical education, where he continues to inspire and motivate students.
 Over the years, he has earned certifications in Elementary Education, Educational Administration & Leadership, Physical Education & Health (K–12), and Driver Education (Grades 9–12).

 “As a parent of teenagers, I understand the importance of teaching young drivers to make safe, thoughtful, and responsible choices—both on the road and in life.
 Driving is more than a skill; it’s an opportunity to learn confidence, consistency, and courtesy.
 I’m excited to partner with your family to help your teen become not only a capable driver but also a conscientious one.”